 How important is it that their technical team can understand my detailed engineering questions?

 It is extremely important.
 The technical team's understanding is the difference between receiving the correct custom part and a failed project.
-If they cannot understand precise engineering terms, they cannot manufacture your component to the correct material specifications or tolerances.
+If they cannot understand precise engineering terms, they cannot manufacture your component to specifications.

 Check Their Documents

-If the technical documents are messy and full of bad English, how can you trust their manufacturing process?
-It shows a lack of attention to detail.
-This is a major red flag for any technical buyer.
+Ask for quality reports 7 and material specifications.
+If the technical documents are messy and full of bad English, it shows a lack of attention to detail in the manufacturing process itself.

 What are the risks if their English is not clear enough to discuss complex issues?